jlgrossman/credits/README.md

 - *"(2.5/10) - how do I even use this?"* ~ Matt Lickei
 - *"(2/10) - this is garbage"* ~ A 3rd user if we had one

-So yeah, that's what we're about.
+So yeah, that's what we're about here at [Bettr](http://sjs.atwebpages.com/credits/)